UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 Each of these Slurm scripts are called by the benchmark script, where the benchmark script supplies the desired number of cores.

-## Calculation script
+## Language script

-This is the code that performs a job with thread parallelism.
+This is the code (in your favorite language) that performs a job with thread parallelism.

-The goal of the code is to have a fixed unit of work that can be done by a custom amount of cores.
+The goal of the language script is to have a fixed unit of work that can be done by a custom amount of cores.

-This calculation script is called by the Slurm script, i.e. not directly by a user.
+This langauge script is called by the Slurm script, i.e. not directly by a user.
+If the calculation script is absent, the benchmark script will (try to) download it for you.

-???- hint "R: How do I run it anyways?"
+???- hint "How do I run it anyways?"

+    Check the Slurm script for your favorite language.

-    You can run it as such:
+    In general, you can run it as such:

     ```bash
     [interpreter] [script_name] [number_of_cores] [grid_size]